 In this stage, the cancer spreads to the surrounding cells.
 Therefore, at this point doctors recommend chemotherapy because it reduces the size of the tumor before any decisions regarding surgery are made, whether for removing the tumor or the breast.

 Treatments for Malignant Breast Cancer Stage 4

-Doctors follow 2 forms for treatment for this stage...
+Doctors follow two forms for treatment for this stage...

-1. Hormone treatment, in the case where the cancer cells respond effectively to the hormones.
+1. Hormone treatment is used whenever the cancer cells respond effectively to the hormones.

-2. Chemotherapy, in the case where the cancer cells don't respond well to the hormones.
+2. Chemotherapy is recommended when the cancer cells don't respond well to the hormones.

 What are the types of benign breast cancer and treatments?

-Not all cancer diagnosis are categorized as malignant.
-There are some tumors that benign and they are...
+Not all cancer diagnoses are categorized as malignant.
+There are some tumors that are benign and they are: